The Eagle's Perch (HVS 5a, 150m), Anti Atlas, Morocco

 climb though in Morocco.
 Ouch!

 The best crag of the trip was Anergui Upper which looms over the little Village of Anergui like a Dolomite wall.
-It's quite impressive and the drive to Anergui itself is a memorable one.
+It is quite impressive and the drive to Anergui itself is a memorable one.
 30 minutes of twisty single track with huge drop offs and the town itself a ghost town (we figured holiday homes for visiting city dwellers).

 The view from Annergui